"""The core state representation.

 [docs]

-"""Pop off states with the specified batch indices.
+"""Pop off states with the specified system indices.

 This method modifies the original state object by removing the specified

-batches and returns the removed batches as separate SimState objects.
+systems and returns the removed systems as separate SimState objects.

 Args: